TritonSE/LAP-Student-Tracker/README.md

 [![ci](https://github.com/TritonSE/LAP-Student-Tracker/actions/workflows/ci.yml/badge.svg)](https://github.com/TritonSE/LAP-Student-Tracker/actions/workflows/ci.yml)

-Application for the League of Amazing Programmers to act as a central hub for their school.
-Features inlcude (but are not limited to) taking student attendance, scheduling classes intelligently, viewing enrollment information, and supporting calendar views to keep track of all events hapening around the League.
+Modern web application for the League of Amazing Programmers to act as a central hub for their school.
+Features include (but are not limited to) taking student attendance, scheduling classes, viewing enrollment information, and supporting calendar views.

 ## Setup